edgelesssys/contrast/docs/docs/basics/security-benefits.md

 This document outlines the security measures of Contrast and its capability to counter various threats effectively.
 Contrast is designed to shield entire Kubernetes deployments from the infrastructure, enabling entities to manage sensitive information (such as regulated or personally identifiable information (PII)) in the public cloud, while maintaining data confidentiality and ownership.
 It ensures data isolation, making it accessible solely to the workload and the data's initial owners.

-Contrast is applicable in situations where establishing trust with the workload manager or the underlying infrastructure is challenging.
+Contrast is applicable in situations where establishing trust with the workload operator or the underlying infrastructure is challenging.
 This is particularly beneficial for regulated sectors looking to transition sensitive activities to the cloud, without sacrificing security or compliance.
 It allows for cloud adoption by maintaining a separation from the cloud service provider in terms of trust.

 ## Components of a Contrast deployment